seisman/academic-homepage/content/home/about.md

 +++

-Dongdong Tian is a PhD Candidate in Geophysics at [University of Science and Technology of China](http://en.ustc.edu.cn/), supervised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).
+Dongdong Tian is a Ph.D.
+Candidate in Geophysics at [University of Science and Technology of China](http://en.ustc.edu.cn/), supervised by Prof. [Lianxing Wen](http://geophysics.geo.sunysb.edu/wen/).

-His research interests include the structure of the Earth's deep interior and numerical simulations of seismic wavefield propagation.
+He is passionate about contributing to a further understanding of structure of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Nuclear Test) and numerical simulations of seismic wavefield propagation.
 He's working on the project of
 [fine-scale structure of the Earth's inner core boundary](project/inner-core-boundary).